kguther/MPScode/README.md

 This is an experimental program to test and apply DMRG methods on medium scale systems with complex entangelement structures.
 It uses variatonal MPS-based DMRG for the computation of ground states and low-lying excited states of one-dimensional quantum systems.
-The utilized algorithm is the DMRG3S [1], supporting the use abelian symmetries to greatly reduce the computational effort.
+The utilized algorithm is the DMRG3S [1], supporting the use of abelian symmetries to greatly reduce the computational effort.
 Next to ground- and excited state search, an iDMRG implementation is contained, too, which targets ground states of infinite systems based on two-site DMRG.
 Additional support for two-site DMRG exists, but is currently not interfaced outside the iDMRG.